huggingface/blog/mteb.md

 </div>

-MTEB is a massive benchmark for measuring the performance of text embedding models on a variety of tasks!
+MTEB is a massive benchmark for measuring the performance of text embedding models on diverse embedding tasks.

 The 🥇 [leaderboard](https://huggingface.co/spaces/mteb/leaderboard) provides a holistic view of the best text embedding models out there on a variety of tasks.